skundu42/gnosis-dapp-boilerplate/README.md

 # Gnosis Boilerplate dApp
-This is a demo boierplate application meant for developers to get an idea of Gnosis products and its various integrations.
+This is a demo boilerplate application meant for developers to get an idea of Gnosis products and its various integrations.

 This boilerplate application has examples of:
-- ERC- 1155 (A Token standard extensively used by the Circles protocol)
+- ERC - 1155 (A Token standard extensively used by the Circles protocol)
 - Hashi
 - Shutterized Gnosis Chain example